tarickb/sasl-xoauth2/README.md

 ## sasl-xoauth2

-OAuth 2.0 SASL plugin for Postfix SMTP relay with Gmail and Office 365.
+XOAUTH2 Simple Authentication and Security Layer (SASL) plugin for Postfix SMTP relay with Gmail and Office 365.

 ## Installation